Safe Haven Act

 Pennsylvania’s program for newborn protection is known as "Safe Haven of Pennsylvania."

-The Act requires that designated hospital staff take protective custody of a newborn and perform a medical evaluation and any act necessary to care for and protect the physical health and safety of the child.
+The Act requires that designated hospital staff or police take protective custody of a newborn.
+If the police take custody, they must ensure that the child is transported to the hospital and placed into the care of a health care provider.
+The hospital will perform a medical evaluation and any act necessary to care for and protect the physical health and safety of the child.
 The hospital is also required to notify the county children and youth agency and local law enforcement.
 The county children and youth agency is to make diligent efforts to notify a parent, guardian or other family member of the whereabouts of the newborn (unless prohibited by court order) and the reasons for the need for protective custody.
 The county children and youth agency will find a safe and permanent home for the baby.
-A statewide hotline has been established for women in crisis and individuals seeking information to be able to speak with a person regarding the program and to find out the location of the nearest hospital.
+A statewide hotline has been established for women in crisis and individuals seeking information.
+Callers are able to speak with a person regarding the program and to find out the location of the nearest hospital or police station.

-Since 2003, five newborns have been relinquished at hospitals under the Safe Haven of Pennsylvania program.
+Since 2003, 25 newborns have been relinquished under the Safe Haven of Pennsylvania program.